The Engineering Career Ceiling: Why Most Engineers Peak at 35 and What To Do About It

 Evidence By Section

-Claim: Popular career narratives overweight edge cases and underweight base-rate outcomes.
+Claim: Popular narratives about engineering roles in India overweight outlier outcomes and underweight base-rate career trajectories.

 Evidence: AmbitionBox Salary Insights, Glassdoor India Salaries